HiPERCAM/hipercam/docs/reduction.rst

 very defocussed images, it is important to avoid too narrow a FWHM otherwise you could end up zeroing in on random peaks in the doughnut-like profile.

+.. _linked_apertures:

 Linked apertures
 ----------------

 Linked apertures can be very useful if your target is simply too faint or near others to track well.
-However, they should only be used as a last resort, especially for long runs, because of differential image motion due to atmopsheric refraction which can lead to loss of flux.
+However, they should only be used as a last resort, especially for long runs, because of differential image motion due to atmospheric refraction which can lead to loss of flux.
 This is particularly the case in the u-band.
 If you have to link an aperture, try to do so with a nearby object to minimise the distortion.
 It does not need to be super-bright (although preferably it should be brighter than your target), or your main